 From its foundation in 1869 as the private holdings of William Wilson Corcoran, the Corcoran’s collection now encompasses over 16,000 works of art and continues to grow.
 The Corcoran is recognized internationally for a distinguished collection of historic and modern American art as well as contemporary art, photography, European painting, sculpture, and decorative arts.

 For additional information regarding group visits, please call (202) 639-1730 or e-mail firstname.lastname@example.org .

 Group Tour and Visit Request Form

 Please complete all fields and submit this form.
 You may also fax to (202) 639-1729 or mail to:

 Washington, DC 20006

 All tours must be booked four weeks in advance and are booked based on availability.
-All payments are non-refundable.
-Payment no later than two weeks in advance in one transaction is required for all groups and is non-refundable in case of cancellation.
 Your tour is not reserved until you receive written confirmation.